walquis/git-basics-team-project/thebook/src/session1.md

 A busy diagram--it shows the objects as well as the trees--but worth pondering ...
 ![](images/GitThreeTrees.png)

-#### LAB - Practicing with `git reset`
+#### LAB - Modify committed changes with `git reset`
-Use each of the `--soft`, `--mixed`, and `--hard` options to `git reset` at least once.
+Use each of `git reset`'s `--soft`, `--mixed`, and `--hard` options at least once.
 > 1. Make a change and commit it (do not `git push`!).
-> 1. Revert the change using `git reset`.
+> 1. Undo the change using `git reset`.
 > 1. Make another change, and commit.
 > 1. Revert, using another option of `git reset`.
 Commit.
 > 1. Revert, using another option of `git reset`.
 Commit.

-We've only used `git reset` to move our current branch back one commit.
+🤔 So far, we've only used `git reset` to move our current branch back one commit.
 But with `git reset`, we can move our current branch anywhere we want.
 When might this be useful?

-**Scenario**: You accidentally make commits on `main`, but then realize you should be on a branch--for instance, in order to push that branch and submit a Pull Request for it (we'll discuss PR's soon).
+**Scenario**: You accidentally make commits on `main`, but then realize you should be on a different branch--for instance, in order to push that branch and submit a Pull Request for it (we'll discuss PR's soon).

 #### LAB - Simulate branching "after-the-fact"
 > 1. Make 3 or 4 commits on `main`.
 Then realize Oops, I should be on another branch.